 'I had an amazing seven-month exchange at the University of Leeds.
 I had the opportunity to branch out of law and try some units that were completely new to me.'

 'It is nearly impossible to pick the highlight of my exchange.
 However, the clear winner would have to be the friends I made from all over the world who I know will be friends for life.'

-In 2018, law and justice students facilitated legal education workshops in Vanuatu.
-They raised awareness of LGBTIQ+ issues among senior members of the Vanuatu Police Force and helped promote free climate legal services on climate change to villagers on Moso Island.
+In 2018, law and justice students facilitated workshops in Vanuatu, raising awareness of LGBTIQ+ issues with the Police Force and promoting free climate change legal services to villagers.

 'I completed a two-week immersion program in Tokyo with Mitsui & Co.
 It was fantastic to visualise Australia’s trade relationship with Japan.'